 Talk to your doctor about the risks of taking sodium phosphate.

 Sodium phosphate is used in adults 18 years of age or older to empty the colon (large intestine, bowel) before a colonoscopy (examination of the inside of the colon to check for colon cancer and other abnormalities) so that the doctor will have a clear view of the walls of the colon.
 Sodium phosphate is in a class of medications called saline laxatives.
 It works by causing diarrhea so that the stool can be emptied from the colon.

 Sodium phosphate comes as a tablet to take by mouth.
-It is usually taken as one dose the night before a colonoscopy is scheduled and one dose about 12 hours later on the morning of the procedure.
+It is usually taken as one dose the night before a colonoscopy is scheduled and one dose the following morning (3 to 5 hours before the procedure).
 For each dose, your doctor will tell you to take a certain number of tablets with 8 ounces of clear liquid, wait 15 minutes, and then take more tablets with 8 ounces of clear liquid.
 You will repeat this several more times until you have taken all the tablets that your doctor prescribed for that dose.

 It is very important that you drink the full amount of clear liquid with each dose of sodium phosphate, and that you drink plenty of clear liquid at other times before, during, and after your treatment with sodium phosphate.
 Clear liquids are liquids that can be seen through such as water, flavored water, lemonade without pulp, apple juice, and ginger ale.
 Do not drink any liquids that are colored purple or red.
 Tell your doctor if you have trouble drinking clear liquids.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.